CleverTap/clevertap-ios-sdk/README.md

       ```

   - Add SDWebImage.xcodeproj into your Project, by dragging the SDWebImage.xcodeproj you cloned under your main Project file.
-  - Select your app.xcodeproj file, open "General", click the "+" button under the "Frameworks, Libraries, and Embedded Content", and add the SDWebImage.framework aas an embedded binary.
+  - Select your app.xcodeproj file, open "General", click the "+" button under the "Frameworks, Libraries, and Embedded Content", and add the SDWebImage.framework as an embedded binary.

 ## 🚀 Integration